newbiehre/TokenTransferIndexerApp/README.md

 ### What I have learned
 - How to use ScheduledExecutorService and ExecutorService from scratch (apologies if improvements on setting up and cleaning up is still needed).
+   - This is used to make the subscription service more performant for handling such frequently emitted events, for the asynchronous call to the blockchain, and frequent
+   - need to access and store data into the database.
+   - As mentioned earlier, I wanted to use coroutine instead.
+Unfortunately I did not have enough time to how to correctly test coroutine tests.
 - How to use Web3j library (I have only used Web3js library for a small Typescript project in the past).
 - How to use the Mockk testing library.
 - How to use testcontainers to run a postgreSql instance for integration tests.